 Now here is something to argue about.
 You can go a couple of different ways on this one.
 Many technicians stick to one all-purpose bur, and others take the fly fisherman’s approach, carrying several styles and use the one best suited for the situation.
 Let’s take a look at your choices.

 26020 Tapered Point Carbide Bur, previously known as the FG701 (hole size .047in), – The 26020 is “Delta’s Choice” because we feel it is the best all around bur.
-It is a fast cutting, extremely durable, tapered bur that can be used in just about any situation that might come up.
-The Tapered Point Carbide Bur is the perfect size for drilling the ends of cracks because the tip of the slide hammer fits neatly in the hole, and “pops” a perfect bull’s-eye nearly every time.
-Smaller holes will not accommodate the slide hammer, and too tight of a fit can also cause damage to the glass.
-THIS IS THE ONLY BUR RECOMMENDED BY DELTA KITS FOR USE WITH THE SLIDE HAMMER AND SPRING HAMMER.
+It is a fast cutting, extremely durable, tapered bur.
+It can be used in just about any situation that might come up.
+The Tapered Point Carbide Bur is the perfect size for drilling the ends of cracks.
+This is because the tip of the slide hammer fits neatly in the hole.
+It “pops” a perfect bull’s-eye nearly every time.
+Smaller holes will not accommodate the slide hammer.
+Too tight of a fit can also cause damage to the glass.
+This is the only bur recommended by delta kits for use with the slide hammer and spring hammer.

 26040 Pear Shaped Carbide Bur, previously known as the FG329 (hole size .024in) – The 26040 features a unique pear shaped head that drills the smallest hole of any Delta Kits bur.
-Many technicians feel the 26040 drills faster and lasts longer than the Round Tipped Carbide Bur, yet provides the skip free qualities that make the 26030 so popular.
-Testing by Delta Kits indicates the Pear Shaped Carbide Bur is less durable than the Round Tipped Carbide Bur but if the smallest possible hole size is desired the Pear Shaped Carbide Bur is a good choice.
+Many technicians feel the 26040 drills faster and lasts longer than the Round Tipped Carbide Bur.
+Yet, it provides the skip free qualities that make the 26030 so popular.
+Testing by Delta Kits indicates the Pear Shaped Carbide Bur is less durable than the Round Tipped Carbide Bur.
+But, if desiring the smallest possible hole size, the Pear Shaped Carbide Bur is a good choice.

 As a rule, the smaller the hole size, the less durable, and easier it is to break the bur.
-Size does matter when you intend to “pop” a bull’s-eye at the end of a crack and smaller is certainly not better in this instance.
+Size does matter when you intend to “pop” a bull’s-eye at the end of a crack.
+The smaller is certainly not better in this instance.

-My opinion is that if you only want to carry one bur in your tool box the FG701 should be that bur.
+My opinion: If you only want to carry one bur in your tool box, the FG701 should be that bur.